 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Calhoun has relatively fewer families with younger children, and/or college students.
 Combined, this makes Calhoun a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The education level of Calhoun citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.45% of adults 25 and older in Calhoun have a college degree.
+In terms of college education, Calhoun is nearly on par with the US average for all cities of 21.84%: 18.45% of adults 25 and older in Calhoun have a bachelor's degree or advanced degree.

 The per capita income in Calhoun in 2022 was $28,450, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,800 for a family of four.
 However, Calhoun contains both very wealthy and poor people as well.